Amangkurat II of Mataram: Giri Kedaton rebellion

-The city-state of Giri Kedaton, which was a vassal of Mataram's from the time of Sultan Agung around the early to mid 17th century, had supported the Trunajaya rebellion.
+The city-state of Giri Kedaton, which was a vassal of Mataram's from the time of Sultan Agung around the early to mid-17th century, had supported the Trunajaya rebellion.
 Panembahan Ageng Giri actively looked for support to strengthen the rebels' force.

-Upon accession to the throne, Amangkurat II came to Kadilangu, Demak Regency, to meet Panembahan Natapraja, a wise, invulnerable, and smart elder who had soldiers who were ready to help Amangkurat I. Panembahan Natapraja, as a descendant of Sunan Kalijaga, were asked to rewrite the history of Java, as the original manuscript had been burned by rebels.
+Upon accession to the throne, Amangkurat II came to Kadilangu, Demak Regency, to meet Panembahan Natapraja, a wise, invulnerable, and smart elder who had soldiers who were ready to help Amangkurat I. Panembahan Natapraja, as a descendant of Sunan Kalijaga, was asked to rewrite the history of Java, as the original manuscript had been burned by rebels.
 This became the origin of the Babad Tanah Jawi.
 Amangkurat II also made an alliance and a treaty with the Dutch East India Company to gain weaponry support for revenge on Giri Kedaton.

 Giri Kedaton became the last Trunajaya ally that had a large armed force.
 In April 1680, Panembahan Natapraja made a large-scale invasion towards Giri Kedaton, supported by the Dutch East India Company.
 The best commander who was also a reliable disciple of Giri Kedaton was Prince Singosari (Senopati Singosekar).
-He was eventually killed in action after duelling with Panembahan Natapraja.
+He was eventually killed in action after dueling with Panembahan Natapraja.
 The latter's soldiers were small in number but they were still able to devastate Giri Kedaton.

 Panembahan Ageng Giri was captured and sentenced to death by whip.
 His family was also exterminated.
 This marked the end of Giri Kedaton.

 Separately in 1683, Wanakusuma, a Kajoran family member, rebelled.
 His Gunung Kidul-based rebellion was successfully suppressed.

 Building new palace

-Since the fallen Plered was considered inauspicious, Amangkurat II built a new palace in the Wanakarta forest, and moved the capital to Kartasura in the land of Pajang (which was between Mount Merapi and Mount Lawu, the southern point adjoining Mataram).
+Since the fallen Plered was considered inauspicious, Amangkurat II built a new palace in the Wanakarta forest and moved the capital to Kartasura in the land of Pajang (which was between Mount Merapi and Mount Lawu, the southern point adjoining Mataram).

 Prince Puger, who initially stayed in Kajenar, moved to Plered after being left by Trunajaya.
-He refused to join with Amangkurat II because he heard of news that Amangkurat II wasn't Rahmat (his half-brother), rather it was Cornelis Speelman's son disguised as Rahmat.
+He refused to join Amangkurat II because he heard of the news that Amangkurat II wasn't Rahmat (his half-brother), rather it was Cornelis Speelman's son disguised as Rahmat.
 The confusing news ultimately caused a chaotic condition.

 The war between Plered and Kartasura occurred in November 1680.
 The Babad Tanah Jawi mentions it as a war between Mataram and Kartasura.
 Then, in 1681, the alliance of the Dutch and Amangkurat II forced Prince Puger, his younger half-brother, who styled himself susuhunan ing Alaga when he seized the throne, then proceeded to relinquish it after he surrendered on 28 November 1681.

 The Babad Tanah Jawi relates that the Mataram Sultanate had fallen in 1677, and the Sunanate of Kartasura was the successor of Mataram, legitimized by Panembahan Natapraja of Kadilangu who was considered as a Mataram elder.